diffpy/diffpy.pdffit2/README.rst

 To install the C++ compiler and required dependencies in you ``diffpy.pdffit2_env`` environment, type ::

         conda install \
           --file requirements/run.txt \
           --file requirements/build.txt

 And then type ::

         pip install diffpy.pdffit2

-If you prefer to install from sources, after installing the dependencies above in the ``diffpy.pdffit2_env`` , obtain the source archive from
+If you prefer to install from sources, after the dependencies in `run.txt` and `build.txt` above in the ``diffpy.pdffit2_env`` , obtain the source archive from
 `GitHub <https://github.com/diffpy/diffpy.pdffit2/>`_.
 Once installed, ``cd`` into your ``diffpy.pdffit2`` directory and run the following ::